-1. Configure the system to enable Active Directory synchronization.
+1. Enable Active Directory synchronization for your system.

 For on-premise systems, Active Directory synchronization can be enabled during the Axiom Application Server installation.
 If it was not enabled during the installation, you can configure it later using either of the following options: